On this page

 Library Code and Scripts

-All code for data processing, training, and evaluation is organized into well-structured library files and scripts.
-Jupyter Notebooks are avoided at this stage to improve reproducibility, scalability, and maintainability, resulting in a more organized and efficient machine learning workflow.
+All code for data processing, training, and evaluation lives in well-structured library files and scripts.
+We avoid Jupyter notebooks at this stage to keep the workflow reproducible, scalable, and maintainable.

 Future development